-The ratio of current vs non-current cash and investments as at 2015/16 is assumed constant throughout the plan, with minor adjustments made where required by timing of expenditure and required cash restriction balances.
+The ratio of current vs non-current cash and investments as at 2016/17 is assumed to be consistent throughout the plan, with minor adjustments made where required by timing of expenditure and required cash restriction balances.

 Cash Restrictions

 A significant portion of the City's cash and investment reserves is restricted.
 These restricted balances are forecast in order to ensure that overall cash balances adequately cover the restricted amounts whilst retaining an appropriate level of working capital.